mesh-dell/Chat-app1/README.md

-# Login
+# Chat app
-Simple Login test using email and password using firebase authenticator and kotlin
+Simple chat app using email and password using firebase authenticator and kotlin